Jareechang/aws-vpc/README.md

 chmod 400 ssh-key.pem
 ```

-3. copy the `public ip` of instnace and ssh into it
+3. copy the `public ip` of instance and ssh into it

 ```sh
 ssh -i ./ssh-key.pem ec2-user@<bastion_instance_ip>